-Military leave: If an eligible dependent child who is a member of the Pennsylvania National Guard or any reserve component of the United States Armed Forces and a full-time student at a school, college, or university has been called to active duty (other than active duty for training) for a period of 30 or more consecutive days, then that dependent is eligible for an extension of coverage for a period equal to the duration of active duty service or until the dependent is no longer a full-time student.
-Eligibility of a dependent who is called to active duty may not terminate by reason of age when his or her enrollment was interrupted because of the military duty.
+Military leave: If an eligible dependent child who is a member of the Pennsylvania National Guard or any reserve component of the United States Armed Forces and is under the age of 26 and has been called to active duty (other than active duty for training) for a period of 30 or more consecutive days, then that dependent is eligible for an extension of coverage for a period equal to the duration of active duty service or until the dependent reaches the age of 26.
+Eligibility of a dependent who is called to active duty may not terminate by reason of age when his or her enrollment was interrupted because of such military duty.